airnub/airnub-site/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=...
 ```

 (Use different keys per environment.)
+After `supabase start` you can run `pnpm db:env:local` to sync the latest keys into `.env.local`, `apps/airnub/.env.local`, and `apps/speckit/.env.local` directly from the Supabase CLI output.

 ## GitHub Codespaces